thedevarchive/thedevarchive/README.md

 # What I'm Working On

 A web application for adding and managing code snippets.
 [Check it out!](https://github.com/thedevarchive/code-snippet-manager)
+I also just published the [website](https://tda-code-snippets.netlify.app/).
-I'm also currently improving my skills in React and using Cursor IDE
+I'm also currently improving my skills in React and learning about AI agents.

 # Tech Stacks